 School of Molecular and Cellular Biology Curricula

 OverviewMolecular and Cellular Biology (MCB) is the study of living organisms through the understanding of basic molecular and cellular structure and function as well as the metabolic, genetic and physiological processes common to all organisms.
-The undergraduate programs in MCB offer courses that explore unique aspects differentiating living organisms; how cells are organized; how cells and organisms respond to each other and their environment; how cells communicate signals and regulate gene expression; and how these processes go awry during injury, infection or genetic diseases.
+Made up of the departments of biochemistry, cell and developmental biology, microbiology, and molecular and integrative physiology, the MCB major offers courses that explore unique aspects differentiating living organisms; how cells are organized; how cells and organisms respond to each other and their environment; how cells communicate signals and regulate gene expression; and how these processes go awry during injury, infection or genetic diseases.
 Our curriculum imparts not only basic principles of modern biology, but also the fundamental, critical and analytical skills necessary for a successful career.
-Students may choose to major in one of our four programs below, minor in MCB and/or earn one of our two certificates.
+Students may choose to major in one of our four programs below, minor in MCB and/or earn one of our certificates.

 - Official Degree Requirements (PDF)